guisoares1/Final-job-OS/README.md

 ## Installation

 Compiler used is gcc version 9.3.0.
-We have made tests on 3 systems Linux, Solaris and FreeBSD.
+We have made tests on Linux, Solaris and FreeBSD.

 To instal the compiler (Gcc) use:
 ```bash